Caramel currant oat crisps are a unique cookie that are so simple to make. They’re impressive and delicious and keep in a tin for a long time.

-On a Silpat or foil-lined cookie sheet, drop half-teaspoonfuls of the mixture onto the tray, flattening a little and shaping into a round form, about 3″ apart.
+On a silicone or foil-lined cookie sheet, drop half-teaspoonfuls of the mixture onto the tray, flattening a little and shaping into a round form, about 3″ apart.

-I’m not one to eat cookie dough, but I tell you, the aroma of port emanating from these is almost irresistible; and if you find yourself breaking, at least there are no raw eggs!
+I’m not one to eat cookie dough, but I tell you, the aroma of port emanating from these is almost irresistible!
+If you find yourself breaking, at least there are no raw eggs.

 Bake for about 5 to 7 minutes or until edges are golden brown.
 Remove from oven and let cool on tray until firm.

-Remove cookies from Silpat using a metal spatula (or peel from foil), and place on cooling rack to cool completely.
+Remove cookies from sheet using a metal spatula (or peel from foil), and place on cooling rack to cool completely.